jgon91/centralcoast/docs/fixtures.md

 How to populate your database:
-1. Go on the folder where the file manage.py is;
+1. Go on the folder where the file manage.py is and:
+	1.1.
+Use the commands:
-2. Use the command: ./manage.py loaddata home/fixtures/1.json
+		./manage.py loaddata user.json
-3. Next: ./manage.py loaddata home/fixtures/2.json
+		./manage.py loaddata data.json